freeCodeCamp/gsoc/README.md

 ### Eligibility for GSoC

-The detailed eligibility criteria for Google Summer of Code - 2018 can be accessed on the GSoC Website here:
+The eligibility criteria for Google Summer of Code - 2018 can be accessed on the GSoC Website here:

 <https://summerofcode.withgoogle.com/how-it-works/>